Pagure/pagure/doc/install.rst

 to be adjusted for your configuration).

-* Set up the configuration file of pagure
+* Set up the configuration file of Pagure

 This is an important step which concerns the file ``/etc/pagure/pagure.cfg``.
-If you have installed pagure by RPM, this file is already there, otherwise you can find an example one in the sources at: ``files/pagure.cfg.sample`` that you will have to copy to the right location.
+If you have installed Pagure by RPM, this file is already there, otherwise you can find an example one in the sources at: ``files/pagure.cfg.sample`` that you will have to copy to the right location.

-Confer the ``Configuration`` section of this documentation for a full explanation of all the options of pagure.
+Confer the ``Configuration`` section of this documentation for a full explanation of all the options of Pagure.

 * Create the database

 You first need to create the database itself.
-For this, since pagure can work with: `PostgreSQL <http://www.postgresql.org/>`_, `MySQL <http://www.mysql.com/>`_ or `MariaDB <http://mariadb.org/>`_, we would like to invite you to consult the documentation of your database system
+For this, since Pagure can work with: `PostgreSQL <http://www.postgresql.org/>`_, `MySQL <http://www.mysql.com/>`_ or `MariaDB <http://mariadb.org/>`_, we would like to invite you to consult the documentation of your database system